-LLISWERRY RUNNERS - CLUB SAFETY CODE (**Revised May 2020**)
+LLISWERRY RUNNERS - CLUB SAFETY CODE & RISK ASSESSMENTS (**Revised 23rd Oct 2020**)

-As part of its legislation during the Coronavirus outbreak, the Welsh Government has published guidance on leaving home for excerise.
-In general, ensure strict social distancing by avoiding areas with large numbers of people, only run with members of your own household, maintain a minimum 2m distance from other pedestrians (who are not members of your household), refrain from touching your mouth, nose or eyes until after you have washed your hands.
-Wash your hands as soon as you can following your run.
+As part of its general legislation during the Coronavirus outbreak, the Welsh Government has published guidance on leaving home for exercise.
+In general, ensure strict social distancing by avoiding areas with large numbers of people, maintain a minimum 2m distance from other runners & pedestrians (who are not members of your household), refrain from touching your mouth, nose or eyes until after you have washed your hands.
+Wash your hands as soon as you can, following your run.

 It is expected that every member acts as a safety role model through constant vigilance, care of others and by identifying risks and concerns to the coaching team & club officers so improvements can be made.
 In this way we can protect our members and preserve the club's reputation for exemplarary standards of safety.